Harshvir007/Workday-XSLT/README.md

 # Workday-XSLT
-This repository is for the tracking on workday xslt and workday integrations primary i would focus on the studio and other parts also
+This repository is for the tracking on workday xslt and workday integrations primarily i would focus on the studio and other parts also

 converting xml to xslt